EBIBioSamples/biosamples-v4/README.md

 `mvn -T 2C package && docker-compose build && docker-compose run --service-ports biosamples-pipelines`

 Beware, Docker tar's and copies all the files on the filesystem from the location of docker-compose down.
-If you have data files there (e.g. downloads from ncbi, docker volumes) then that process can take so long as to make using Docker impractical.
+If you have data files there (e.g. downloads from ncbi, docker volumes, logs) then that process can take so long that it makes using Docker impractical.

 As docker-compose creates new volumes each time, you may fill the disk docker is working on.
 To delete all docker volumes use: